-- Avoid traveling with extra electronics unless absolutely necessary - they are just extra items you have to account for everywhere you travel.
-If you decide to bring your computer, ensure there is no sensitive information saved on your computer that may be stolen by a hacker. - Avoid accessing any type of sensitive account, e.g. bank accounts, business accounts, etc., while using public wifi hotspots to reduce the risk of computer cyber-attack. - DO NOT leave electronics unattended or in view in a locked vehicle
+- Avoid traveling with extra electronics unless necessary they are just extra items you have to account for everywhere you travel.
+If you decide to bring your computer, ensure there is no sensitive information saved on your computer that a hacker may steal. - Avoid accessing any type of sensitive account, e.g., bank accounts, business accounts, etc., while using public wifi hot-spots to reduce the risk of computer cyber-attack. - DO NOT leave electronics unattended or in view in a locked vehicle